haasn/libplacebo/README.md

   scene-change detection, chroma-preserving (luma-only) tone mapping, highlight desaturation, dynamic exposure control and a variety of industry-standard EETFs including BT.2390.
-- High performance AV1 **film grain synthesis**, allowing media players to offload this part of AV1 decoding from the CPU to the GPU.
+- High performance **film grain synthesis** for AV1 and H.274, allowing media players to offload this part of decoding from the CPU to the GPU.
 - A **pluggable, extensible custom shader syntax**, equivalent to an improved version of [mpv's `.hook` syntax](https://mpv.io/manual/master/#options-glsl-shaders).
 This can be